aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 An alien of some sort will be appearing to you shortly.

 ### Let's play! 🎮